deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 ~~ Cloud Dataflow

-~~ Cloud Spanner: (for scaling up, big transactions, expensive)a homegrown database management system by google It's charged based on no of nodes.
+~~ Cloud Spanner: (for scaling up, big transactions, expensive)a homegrown database management system by google Cloud Spanner is a fully managed, horizontally scalable relational database service.
+It automatically scales up or down based on the amount of traffic it receives.
+By default, Cloud Spanner automatically resizes its nodes every 30 seconds based on CPU utilization.
+However, you can configure the resizing policy to meet your application's specific needs.
+Eg. You can Create a Cloud Monitoring alerting policy to send an alert to webhook when Cloud Spanner CPU is over or under your threshold.
+Then Create a Cloud Function that listens to HTTP and resizes Spanner resources accordingly.
+- It's charged based on no of nodes.
-Relational database
+- Relational database
-Each Cloud Spanner node can provide up to 10K queries per second (QPS) of reads, or 2,000 QPS of writes (writing single rows at 1 KB of data per row)
+- Each Cloud Spanner node can provide up to 10K queries per second (QPS) of reads, or 2,000 QPS of writes (writing single rows at 1 KB of data per row)
 	-- What is horizontal scalability?
-=
+	-- Ans="to update later"
 Strongly Consistent database design: because every incoming write/update request is side-by-side committed on other instances from different zones as-well, after that only the confirmation is sent back to the user.
 <img src="./images/cloud spanner architecture.png" width="300">
 interleaved tables in cloud spanner
 <img src="./images/cloud spanner interleaved tables 1.png" width="300">
 <img src="./images/cloud spanner interleaved tables 2.png" width="300">
 <img src="./images/cloud spanner interleaved tables 3.png" width="300">
+[Choose a primary key to prevent hotspots](https://cloud.google.com/spanner/docs/schema-design#primary-key-prevent-hotspots).
+Changing the primary key to avoid monotonically increasing values can indeed help distribute the data more evenly across Cloud Spanner's underlying servers, which can alleviate hotspotting and improve read and write performance.
+However, it's a decision that should be made carefully, as it can have implications on your application's data model and may require data migration.

 ~~ Cloud Datastore: provides SQL-database-like ACID transactions on subsets of the data known as entity groups.
 ・Datastore charges for read/write operations, storage and bandwidth.
+Eg. You want to test your application locally on your laptop with Cloud Datastore = Install the cloud-datastore-emulator component using the gcloud components install command.
+~~ Cloud Datastore emulator is a local version of the Google Cloud Datastore service that can be used for testing and development purposes.

 ~~ Cloud Bigtable: is a NoSQL database,
 ・not suitable for analyzing billing data unlike Bigquery due to unavailability of SQL queries.